Church Work Scholarships & Grants

 - Commit to regular attendance at a local LCMS church.

 - Complete a Christ College Church Vocations Scholarship church work application.

 - Submit 2 references (1 by an LCMS church worker).
 Professional reference and personal reference.

 - Complete an interview by church work faculty.

-If you are one of the first 40 students to have been accepted to Concordia, have been qualified, and make your $500 deposit, you are guaranteed $20,000 in institutional aid.
-To begin your application or to ask any questions, please contact Carrie Donohoe, Christ College Program Coordinator, at firstname.lastname@example.org or (949) 214-3389.
+If you are one of the first qualified students to have been accepted to Concordia, and to Christ College Church Vocation, and make your $500 deposit by May 1, you are guaranteed $20,000 in institutional aid and an on-campus full housing grant.
+To begin your application or to ask any questions, please contact Carrie Donohoe, Christ College Program Coordinator, at email@example.com or (949) 214-3389.

 *California students receiving Cal Grant funds are not eligible to receive aid beyond a student's financial need.

 Intended for students who are members of an LCMS congregation, have a minimum GPA of 2.5 cumulative and GPA of 2.8 in certification course work, and plan to pursue a career in a church work profession (Education, Seminary, Deaconess, DCE, and Parish Music).